hitherejoe/LeanbackCards/README.md

     <img src="images/loading.gif" alt="Loading Card"/>
 </p>

+A loading card allows you to show a simple progress bar to make the user aware that content is being loaded.
 You can add a loading card in several ways:

 - By creating a new instance and setting it's properties programatically: